wazo-platform/wazo-doc/source/system/xivo-confd/xivo-confd.rst

 xivo-confd
 ==========

-xivo-confd is a web server that provides a RESTful service for configuring and managing a XiVO server.
+xivo-confd is a HTTP server that provides a RESTful API service for configuring and managing basic resources on a  XiVO server.

-The HTTP API reference is at http://api.xivo.io.
+The HTTP API reference is available at http://api.xivo.io.

 .. toctree::
    :maxdepth: 1